speakupnl/staart/README.md

 [![Dev dependencies](https://img.shields.io/david/dev/o15y/staart.svg)](https://david-dm.org/o15y/staart)
 ![Type definitions](https://img.shields.io/badge/types-TypeScript-blue.svg)

 This repository contains the code for Speakup's upcoming developer platform's backend written in Node.js\/TypeScript.
-It's frontend is available at [speakupnl/staart-ui](https://github.com/speakup/staart-ui).
+It's frontend is available at [speakupnl/staart-ui](https://github.com/speakupnl/staart-ui).

 This project is based on [Staart](https://github.com/o15y/staart).
+Instead of Staart's authentication and API management tools, it uses KeyCloak and an API gateway managed by Speakup.

 **⚠️ WARNING:** This repository is currently in development and will contain breaking changes.
 Do not use it in production.

 ## 🛠 Endpoints

-The base URL for these endpoints is `https://speakup-staart.caprover.oswaldlabs.com/v1/`
+The base URL for these endpoints is `https://speakup-staart.caprover.oswaldlabs.com/v1/` while in development.
+When ready, this base URL will be moved.

 ### Users